DalongHu/SaRTree/README.md

 1 First, the main idea of SaRTree is to get detailed evolutionary events on each branch of a tree, so that comparing with the events, new samples could be located on the existing tree.

-2 By a statistics method, recombination events could be detected by RecDetect so that it is possible to get 鈥渞eally鈥?mutational SNPs for further analysis and, as a result, high resolution phylogenetic reconstruction and divergence time estimation could be possibly implemented.
+2 By a statistics method, recombination events could be detected by RecDetect so that it is possible to get really mutational SNPs for further analysis and, as a result, high resolution phylogenetic reconstruction and divergence time estimation could be possibly implemented.

 3 Any third-part software should be use for assembly, alignment, mapping, tree building, divergence date estimating etc. It gives user more freedom to fit different complex situations.
 SaRTree only provide a platform or pipeline with necessary programs to finish the same thing with different method.
 Of course, we have recommended software list, but it is hard to say they are good for all situations.